 Benefits of the Efficient Frontier

 The primary benefit of the efficient frontier is that it helps investors visualize and understand whether their investment portfolio is performing the way they would like it to.
-Every investment comes with some risk, and oftentimes with more risk there is more reward.
+Every investment and portfolio comes with some risk, and oftentimes with more risk there is more reward.
 But it’s important to make sure that your returns are worth the risk, and to remember that there is no such thing as a risk-free investment or portfolio.

-Investors can use the efficient frontier to analyze the current performance of a portfolio and figure out which assets to adjust or reallocate.
+Investors can use the efficient frontier to analyze the current performance of a portfolio and figure out which assets to adjust, potentially liquidate, or reallocate.
 Investors can also see if a particular asset is giving them the same reward with less risk than other assets.
 In this case, they might want to sell the higher risk asset and put more funds into the lower risk asset.

 How Do Investors Use the Efficient Frontier Model?